watem-sedem/watem-sedem/_sources/model_extensions.rst.txt

 model by entering its filename next to
 :ref:`ktc map filename <ktcmap>` in the ini-file.

-To disable this option, the following line must be written in the ini-file:
+To enable this option, the following line must be written in the ini-file:

 .. code-block:: ini

-    Create ktc map = 0
+    Create ktc map = 1

-The default is: ``Create ktc map = 1``
+The default is: ``Create ktc map = 0``

 .. _calibrate: